-The City would be competing with as many as 63 of the 199 jurisdictions.
+\ The City would be competing with as many as 63 of the 199 jurisdictions.
 Economic Development funds are generally available and awarded to eligible activities.

 Second, Activity Readiness will be reviewed and scored.
-The maximum scores for readiness have not yet been published.
+The maximum scores for readiness have been published (see Attachment 3, Appendix L).
 Before application submission, staff will review each selected activity's readiness and prepare each activity with the intent to obtain the maximum score available.